 Primary genital herpes infection

-Primary or first genital HVS infections may be mild and unnoticed, but should lesions develop, the severity is generally greater than in recurrences.
+Primary or first genital HSV infections may be mild and unnoticed, but should lesions develop, the severity is generally greater than in recurrences.

 - Penile ulceration from herpetic infection is the most frequent cause of genital ulceration seen in sexual health clinics.
 The ulcers are most frequent on the glans, foreskin and shaft of the penis.
 They are sore or painful and last for 2 to 3 weeks, if untreated.
 The local lymph glands are enlarged and tender.

 - In women, similar lesions occur on the external genitalia and the mucosae of the vulva, vagina and cervix.
 Pain and difficulty passing urine are common.